 Constraints and Dependencies Sample Clauses

 Constraints and Dependencies.
-24. The main assumption for the timely delivery of this study is premised on the ability of the research organisation to mobilise its personnel at short notice and deliver as per the schedule noted in the ToRs.
+The main assumption for the timely delivery of this study is premised on the ability of the research organisation to mobilise its personnel at short notice and deliver as per the schedule noted in the ToRs.
 It is also dependent on interwork with stakeholders, and stakeholder/recipient schedules and availability.
-Duty of Care

 AutoNDA by SimpleDocs

 Constraints and Dependencies.
 Financial: given the current climate it is recognised that the project is likely to be constrained financially.
-The affordability of the project will continue to be fully tested through each of the approval stages; this will include the development of a fully detailed revenue model within the Outline Business Case.
+The affordability of the project will continue to be fully tested through each of the approval stages; this will include the development of a fully detailed revenue model within the Outline Business case.
 Once the project budget is set, the project will require to be delivered within this.
 Programme: given the risks associated with the current arrangements, there is a need to deliver the project as quickly as possible.
 Quality: the project will require to comply with all applicable healthcare guidance and achieve the Achieving Excellence Design Evaluation Tool (AEDET) pre-defined target criteria across all categories.
 Sustainability: as the preferred option is a new build there will be a requirement to achieve British Research Establishment Environment Assessment Method (BREEAM) ’excellent’.
-Site: as the preferred option is a new build within a live environment, delivery of the project will be restricted and constrained.
-Careful planning will be required to plan how the project can be delivered efficiently and safely with minimal disturbance to surrounding services and areas.
-Dependencies associated with the build phase will be tested in development of the OBC.
-CRITICAL SUCCESS FACTORS In addition to the Investment Objectives set out in section 2, the stakeholders have identified several factors which, while not direct objectives of the investment, will be critical for the success of the project.
+Site: as the preferred option is a new build within a built-up area delivery of the project will be restricted and constrained.
+Careful planning will be required to plan how the project can be delivered efficiently and safely with minimal disturbance to surrounding residents and local businesses.
+Dependencies associated with the build phase will be tested in development of the Outline Business Case.
+These risks will then be reviewed in more detail at the Outline Business Case stage.
+The process of risk management will continue throughout the life of the project and then transfer to the operational management of the organisation.
+In addition to the Investment Objectives set out in section 2, the stakeholders have identified several factors which, while not direct objectives of the investment, will be critical for the success of the project.

 AutoNDA by SimpleDocs